-Heritage roses with historical significance, antique and old fashioned roses all play an important part in the garden, it may be an attempt to recreate an older garden true to its original style, to preserve the genetic line for rose breeding, or simply to enjoy the beauty of some of the more significant roses in history.
+Old Roses include Heritage roses with historical significance as well as what we call antique roses, they all play an important part in the garden, it may be an attempt to recreate an older garden true to its original style, to preserve the genetic line for rose breeding, or simply to enjoy the beauty of some of the more significant roses in history.

 - strong genetic lines that are of value to rose breeders

 - educational significance

 We have roses such as the noisette rose ‘Lamarque’ dating back to the 1830s.
 This great climbing rose was named after General Lamarque, a French Commander, Member of Parliament and political activist.
 And although not rare it is a very old and important rose.

 ‘Sombreuil’ (picture right) is another climbing rose dating back to 1850.
 ‘Rosa Mundi’ dating back to Henry II and maybe named after his mistress ‘Fair Rosamund’.
 Queen of the violets of ‘Reine des Violettes’ again dating back to the 1800s.
 ‘Quatre Saisons’, ‘Old Blush’, ‘Mme Alfred Carriere’, ‘Celine Forestier’, Maldivian Pink’ and ‘Amadis’ are others to look for.